tobiaskortus/covid19-search/processing/README.md

 ```

-In the `update_inverted_index` function the inverted index is updated consecutively for each word stem using an adapted algorithm which is based on the algorithm shoown in Trucia et. al. [4].
-Given a list of word stems with the corresponding number of ocurrences and a docuemt section the algorithm iterates over all word stems.
-If the word stem is not existent in the inverted index database the word stem is added to the database using a configured instance of the inverted index data model.
-Hereby the doc_id field is set to the current document id and the count section is initialized based on the count of the stem in the given section.
-All other sections are initialized to zero.
+In the `update_inverted_index` function the inverted index is updated consecutively for each word stem using an adapted algorithm which is based on the algorithm provided by Trucia et. al. [4] where the inverted index is consecutively created by iterating over all given word stems.
+If the word stem is currently not existent in the inverted index database the word stem is added to the database using a configured instance of the inverted index data object.
+Hereby both the doc_id field and the count section are initialized based on the the given data.
 If the stem was already added to the database the existence of the given doc_id in the data object is checked.
 If the document id is not in the data object.
-The document id with the correspronding count section is added to the data object.
-Given the case that the document id does exist in the data object only the number of occurences is updated.
+The document id with the correspronding count section is added to the list of document ids.
+If the document id does exist in the data object only the number of occurences in the given section is updated.

 <p align="center">